 Japanese Multigrain Rice Recipe

 Multigrain rice is made by cooking white rice together with a mix of grains.
-I love it because it adds variety, color, and texture to everyday meals—it’s a simple way to switch things up.
 At some Japanese restaurants, you can even choose between regular white rice or multigrain rice.
 If you enjoy a chewier texture and want something a little different, go for the multigrain option!

 Recipe Ingredients